 Are you working long hours but feeling like you’re making little progress?
 Does the end of the day hit, and you can’t really account for what you’ve accomplished all day?
 If you know time management is a problem, this is for you.

-According to research, “Less than 1 in 5 (18%) [of people] have a proper time management system” and “49% of people have never carried out a time audit.”
-As a result, the study found that only 20% of people feel they have their work under control on a daily basis, which means it’s very likely that you are one of the people who don’t feel like you have things under control.
+According to research, “Less than 1 in 5 (18%) [of people] have a proper time management system,” and “49% of people have never carried out a time audit.”
+As a result, the study found that only 20% of people feel they have their work under control daily, which means it’s very likely that you are one of the people who don’t feel like you have things under control.